 assessment should be undertaken in the planning of any project so all parties have an understanding of the upfront, ongoing and replacement costs over the life of the project.

-A life cycle cost analysis must be provided for projects with a total cost over $500,000.
+A life cycle cost analysis must be provided for Forward Planning grants.

-The department will undertake spot audits of funded projects over their life cycle to ensure than grantees are meeting the obligations they outline in their grant application.
-Local Governments are encouraged to outline in their project assessments
+The department will undertake spot audits of funded projects over their life cycle to ensure grantees are meeting the obligations they outline in their grant application.
+Local governments are encouraged to outline in their project assessments how

 Please refer to our Life Cycle Cost Guidelines.